jacbn/yawning-detection/README.md

 ## Project Structure

-For the code used to generate the results used in the paper, see branch 'paper'.
+This branch holds the work used to generate the results of the paper; for the dissertation results, see the respective branch.

 Instructions for how to run each part are in the READMEs of their respective directories.